yanicklandry/spree_restriction/README.md

 And then execute the following commands at the root of your application :

-    bundle # to update the installed gems bundle exec rake railties:install:migrations FROM=spree_restriction # to install the extension's migrations into your application bundle exec rake db:migrate # to run the migrations
+    bundle # to update the installed gems rails g spree_restriction:install # to install the extension's migrations and other files into your application

 Usage
 =====